86Box/86box.github.io/_posts/2026-07-03-help-needed.md

 Consider subscribing to our [Patreon](//patreon.com/86box) or doing one-time donations via [PayPal](//paypal.me/86Box) in order to make it possible.

 Thanks, have fun with emulation, and thank you for flying 86Box!

+Update: We now have a GoFundMe fundraiser for ensuring continued macOS support: <https://www.gofundme.com/f/support-86boxs-future-on-macos>